xenit-eu/alfred-api-docs/user/user-guide.md

 #### Deploy code changes for development

-In a development scenario, it is possible to upload code changes to a running alfresco through dynamic extensions.
+In a development scenario, it is possible to upload code changes to a running Alfresco through dynamic extensions.
-This requires the running alfresco to already have an older or equal version of alfred-api installed, and the use of the jar artifact instead of the amp to do the new install.
+This requires the running Alfresco to already have an older or equal version of alfred-api installed, and the use of the jar artifact instead of the amp to do the new install.
 The JAR has the format `apix-impl-{ALFRESCO-VERSION}-{APIX-VERSION}.jar` and can be found under `apix-impl/{ALFRESCO-VERSION}/build/libs/`, where `ALFRESCO-VERSION` is one of *(50|51|52|60|61|62)*.